jakejurado/Ceremony_Builder/docs/theSidebar.md

 ## The Sidebar Component.
-The sidebar component holds a tools:
+The sidebar component holds these components:
  - SidebarAccount Component: for authentication functionality.
  - SideBarTemplate Component: for selecting which Template to use for the wedding ceremony.
  - SidebarSave Component: for saving the current Template to the database.